binhex/documentation/docker/faq/general.md

 **Note**: Do keep in mind sub-version tags will only be generated for applications that comply with semver, that is, 3 (or more) octets in the version.
 Not all application developers do this.

-A list of available Docker tags can be seen at: `https://hub.docker.com/r/binhex/arch-<app name>/tags` e.g. [https://hub.docker.com/r/binhex/arch-sonarr/tags](https://hub.docker.com/r/binhex/arch-sonarr/tags)
+A list of available Docker tags can be seen at: `https://hub.docker.com/r/binhex/arch-<app name>/tags`, for example for the binhex Sonarr Docker image tags will be seen at: [https://hub.docker.com/r/binhex/arch-sonarr/tags](https://hub.docker.com/r/binhex/arch-sonarr/tags)